DrHazemAli/AzureImageSDK/wiki/models/image-generation/StableImageUltra.md

 # StableImageUltra Model

 StableImageUltra is a powerful image generation model that creates high-quality images from text prompts.
-This guide covers everything you need to know about using StableImageUltra with the Azure AI SDK.
+This guide covers everything you need to know about using StableImageUltra with the Azure Image SDK.

 ## Overview